Showing posts with label Annual Halloween Story. Show all posts

 "None taken," I smiled tentatively, "please go on."

 And he stopped, silence prevailed, all of us still hearing his last words banging around our heads.
-The rumble of thunder gentle now in the background, as if in respect for the dead.
+The rumble of thunder was gentle now in the background, as if in respect for the dead.

 "How terrible," I muttered.
 "This really happened?"

-"Seems convenient the sword was handy," I commented being the newsman I be.
+"Seems convenient the sword was handy," I commented, being the newsman I be.

 "Don't quite know his storah.
 No one does anymah."